Entrepreneur / Small BusinessJobs & Money

 • You do have a chance of thriving.
 Almost 17% of gig economy workers make $75,000 a year.

 Most workers in the gig economy, though, see their involvement as part-time rather than full-time.
-That means that when earnings from other activities are added to gig earnings, the total is likely to be a respectable figure.
+That means when earnings from other activities are added to gig earnings, the total is likely to be a respectable figure.

 So, when combined with other full- or part-time income, you’d probably be quite happy with your earnings as an Uber driver or a Lyft driver.